eliana-bb/eliana-bb/README.md

 Hi!
-I'm Eliana, I'm just a gamergirl trying to make my way in the world
+I'm Eliana, I'm just a girl trying to make my way in the world.

+Currently at KU finishing up an EE degree.
+Then we'll see.